azmainamin/brushing_up_on_react/brush_up_running_react.md

 -   **preset**: an array of plugins used to support a particular JavaScript language feature.
 -   **@babel/preset-env**: a “smart” preset that allows us to use the latest JavaScript without needing to manage which specific syntax transformations or polyfills are needed by your target environments.
 -   **target enviroments**: the browsers you want babel to transpile to
--   **browserlist**: roject that lets us specify target environments using queries.
+-   **browserlist**: Project that lets us specify target environments using queries.
 Babel recommends putting the queries in a .browserslistrc file.

 ```
 # Browsers we support